This page outlines our online policy and answers common questions.

 We encourage comments that are appropriate and constructive.

 - How will you respond to questions and comments?
 We always try to read and respond to every comment, wherever we can.
 Please bear in mind that views by other people or organisations on this site or our social media outlets are entirely theirs and not necessarily endorsed by us.
-We try to answer questions where possible, but if you need an official response please contact us by email or through this website.
+We try to answer questions where possible, but if you need an official response please contact us.

 - Do you have age restrictions?
 Yes.
 If you're aged 16 or under, please get your parent's or guardian's permission before you submit a comment - otherwise we can't allow you to participate or provide us with personal information.